 Nutrition is a complicated topic.
 Even the experts disagree on what is safe and what isn’t.
 Today we’ll take a look at four types of food that were considered safe for cats in the past, but are now blacklisted.

-1. Pig meat
+1. Uncooked pork meat

-2. Canned and raw tuna
+2. Canned tuna

-“Tinned tuna is not nutritionally complete, so giving too much can unbalance your cat’s diet.
-It’s also high in fats, and contains a lot of calories – one 95g tin contains more than half of a cat’s daily allowance of calories!
-Tuna, especially in brine, has too much salt (sodium), which can cause dehydration, changes in blood pressure, and put strain on the kidneys.”
+“Tinned tuna is not nutritionally complete, so giving too much can unbalance a cat’s diet.
+This food source is high in fat and contains a lot of calories – one 95g tin contains more than half of a cat’s daily allowance of calories!
+Canned fish meat like tuna and salmon often contain excess sodium (salt) which causes dehydration, changes in blood pressure, and puts strain on the kidneys.”Joanna Woodnutt (MRCVS):

-Since it is essentialy made up from the same building blocks as meat, cat food producers use it all the time as a cheap alternative to real meat.
-But is it a viable one?
-As it turns out, soy is definitely not the healthiest of foods in many regards.
+Soy is a high-quality plant protein that contains many essential nutrients: It is high in vitamins and fibers, and contains little to no cholesterol.
+Since soy is essentially made up of the same building blocks as meat, cat food brands use it all the time as a cheap alternative to real meat.
+But research suggests that soy is not the healthiest of foods for cats in many regards.

 - The amount of indigestible fibre can lead to excessive gas production

 - Fiber also retains a lot of liquid, which can result in diarrhea

 - The large amount of carbohydrates may lead to blood sugar peaks (which is linked to diabetes)